 How to Recycle Furniture

 If your unwanted furniture is simply not fit to sell or pass on, don’t let it go to waste – recycle it instead.
-Make a point of recycling everything that can be recycled to do your bit in helping the environment.
 Some recycle companies will offer curb-side collection on designated days, or they will allow you to book a limited number of free collections over a length of time.
 Contact your local authorities for further details on their furniture recycling policies.